Halloween can be safe and fun for everyone. Explore the resources below to learn:

 Here are some tips from Health Canada for making trick-or-treating fun and safe for the kids in your life.

 All trick-or-treaters should stay away from homes if the lights are out.
 Ensure kids respect these choices.

 Kids should also be aware not to enter a stranger’s house.
 Remind them to go up one side of the street and down the other—no criss-crossing from one side to the other.
 Stick to sidewalks when available.

 Not sure if you need to go with your children?
 Kids under 10 should be accompanied by an adult.
 By the age of 10, some kids will be ready to go with a group of friends.

-Ensure children going without adults are in a group of at least three people, but no more than six.
+Ensure children going without adults are in a small group of at least three people.
 Discuss their route in advance and their curfew.
 Ensure they have a flashlight and a cell phone, if available.

 Speaking of allergies, ensure kids with allergies that need an EpiPen bring theirs along and let their friends know what to do if they need it.
 Ensure children tell the person giving out treats that they have an allergy.
 They can also look for teal-coloured pumpkins or posters that indicate there are allergen-free treats available (ie: not food).
 Read more tips from Food Allergy Canada.

 Remember to properly dispose of your pumpkin once Halloween is over.
 You could:

 - Drop it off along with a donation for the BC Professional Firefighters Burn Fund at the Jack-o-Lantern Festival.
 It's happening November 1-3 from 5-8 pm each day.
 Supported by the Thornhill Fire Department, the Hideout Cafe, Sandy Watson, Save-On-Foods, and Green Thumbs.
 Pumpkin pickup for animals, composting etc, will be on November 4 and anyone is welcome to grab as much as they want.